Right by Your Side (Eurythmics song)

 "Right by Your Side" is a 1983 song by the British pop duo Eurythmics.
 It was written by group members Annie Lennox and David A. Stewart, and produced by Stewart.

-In the UK, the track was released in October 1983 as the second single from Eurythmics' third album Touch, and was issued a few weeks in advance of the album.
-In North America, the song was issued as the album's third single, and did not appear as a single until July 1984.
+In the UK, the track was released in November 1983 as the second single from Eurythmics' third album Touch, and was issued a few weeks in advance of the album.
+In North America, the song was issued as the album's third single, and did was not released until July 1984.

 Background

 "Right by Your Side" was something of a departure from previous Eurythmics songs, and is an uptempo love song which features a calypso music instrumental backdrop, complete with synthesized steel drum and marimba sounds and a horn section.
 The steel drum sounds were triggered from a Voyetra synthesiser that Stewart acquired in New York.
 After spending a few hours getting the Voyetra to function, Stewart landed on a sound that resembled a set of steel drums, which was the first noise that he achieved with the synthesiser.
 He then worked with Lennox to develop "Right by Your Side" around the steel drum sound.
 According to Stewart, it took roughly ten minutes for them to write the song.

 Stewart sought to record a solo that emulated the playing of King Sunny Adé, so to accomplish this, he recorded his part at half-speed and later sped the recording up.
 The song's horn dubs were recorded in London by some session musicians.

 "Right by Your Side" became the fourth consecutive Eurythmics single to hit the Top 10 of the UK singles chart during 1983.
 It also climbed to number 29 on the US Billboard Hot 100.

-Billboard commented on "the extravagantly joyful sound and full-to-bursting Caribbean rhythms."
+Billboard highlighted its "extravagantly joyful sound and full-to-bursting Caribbean rhythms."